zwallace425/autocuration/README.md

 if any exist.
 Additionally, running the pipeline will automatically update Dr. Macken's 'Table 6', which is a dynamically growing table book keeping all past and present autocuration flag results.
 That original table is found in the `outputs` folder as `Table6_Jan2019Release.txt` but gets updated with runs of the pipeline and left in the same folder.
+However, a user can input an alternative table6 file by adjusting an optional `--table6` argument followed by a table6 file path.

 Along with autocuration, a key component of this pipeline is saving a pre-computed alignment of the inputted query sequence.
 This alignment from MUSCLE will get saved ONLY IF the sequence had no